A Theory of How Pretraining Shapes Inductive Bias in Fine-Tuning: Conclusion

 \section{Conclusion}

 Despite the prevalence of the pretraining--fine-tuning (PT+FT) pipeline in modern deep learning, a comprehensive understanding of the inductive bias of PT+FT, and how it relates to initialization structure and task parameters, has remained elusive.
 Here we developed an end-to-end theory of PT+FT in diagonal linear networks, analytically computing the generalization error as a function of initialization parameters, task parameters, and data scale.
 Albeit based on a simplified neural network model, our analysis provides quantitative insights relevant to practical scenarios in machine learning and neuroscience.
 In particular, it underscores the importance of relative weight scales across layers.
-Extending this framework to nonlinear networks represents an important next step.
-Finally, measuring the $\ell$-order and pretraining dependence in more complex architectures—e.g.\ using influence functions \citep{koh2017understanding}—could help uncover how feature reuse and adaptation arise during learning across both artificial and biological systems.
+Our work also opens up several directions for future investigation.
+A similar analysis could be conducted in a continual learning setting, allowing us to characterize the conditions on task similarity and initialization that support forward and backward transfer.
+Extending the framework to nonlinear neural networks would allow it to capture richer forms of feature overlap and could help uncover how feature reuse and adaptation arise across both artificial and biological systems, e.g.\ via influence functions \citep{koh2017understanding}.
+Finally, the implicit inductive biases identified here could inform the design of explicit regularization objectives that drive networks into the desired learning regimes.